jonnybrooks/flicker/README.md

 			myFlicker.utils.waitOnImages(function () {
 				console.log('done loading');
 				// play from current frame, wait for 2 seconds, pause, wait for 3 seconds,
-				// reverse from current frame, wait for one second, play from frame 0 this.play().wait(2).pause().wait(3).reverse().wait(1).play(0);
+				// reverse from current frame, wait for one second, play from frame 0 (the beginning) this.play().wait(2).pause().wait(3).reverse().wait(1).play(0);
 			});

-			// register an event on the sequenceChange event myFlicker.on('sequenceChange', function(seq){
+			// register a handler on the sequenceChange event myFlicker.on('sequenceChange', function(seq){
 				console.log('transitioned to sprite sequence: %s', seq);
 				// this.pause(); // &lt;-- would pause the flicker when transitioning between sequences });

+			// register a handler on the flickerEnd event myFlicker.on('flickerEnd', function(direction){
+				console.log('flicker ended whilst playing %s', direction);
+			});

 		&lt;/script&gt;